wotakumoe/wotaku/guides/fate/anime.md

 9. [Kara no Kyoukai: Shuushou](https://anilist.co/anime/6954/the-Garden-of-sinners-Chapter-8-The-Final-Chapter/) <Badge type="info" text="Epilogue" />

 ::: tip Note
-- Kara no Kyoukai Remix: Gate of seventh heaven is an optional watch.
+- "**Kara no Kyoukai Remix: Gate of seventh heaven**" is an optional watch.
 It recaps the previous movies with a few new scenes.
 Often it can help make things a little more clear and help understand what's going on.
-- You should also watch the movie [Kara no Kyoukai: Mirai Fukuin (2013)](https://anilist.co/anime/14807/the-Garden-of-sinners-recalled-out-summer/) and [Mirai Fukuin Extra Chorus](https://anilist.co/anime/20697/the-Garden-of-sinners-recalled-out-summer-extra-chorus/) to top it off.
+- You should also watch the movie [**Kara no Kyoukai: Mirai Fukuin (2013)**](https://anilist.co/anime/14807/the-Garden-of-sinners-recalled-out-summer/) and [Mirai Fukuin Extra Chorus](https://anilist.co/anime/20697/the-Garden-of-sinners-recalled-out-summer-extra-chorus/) to top it off.

 == Chronological Order

-> Don't Use this If you are watching Kara no Kyouokai for the first time.
+Don't Use this If you are watching Kara no Kyouokai for the first time.
 Only watch in this order if you have watched it in the Release Order before and are confident enough that you'll be abe to understand it by watching it in the Chronological Order.

 1. [Kara no Kyoukai 2: Satsujin Kousatsu I](https://anilist.co/anime/3782/the-Garden-of-sinners-Chapter-2-and-nothing-heart-Murder-Speculation-Part-A/)
 2. [Kara no Kyoukai 4: Gara no Dou](https://anilist.co/anime/4280/the-Garden-of-sinners-Chapter-4-garannodou-The-Hollow-Shrine/)